tambetvali/LaegnaAITestsCoPilot/External/paulgraham.md

 - If it values documentation, it becomes structured.
 - If it values debate, it becomes self-correcting.

-Reception across different groups is not a judgment of correctness; it is a reflection of **epistemic culture**.
+Different communities respond differently to the same material because they operate with different assumptions about what counts as knowledge.
-Some communities prefer narrow specialization and reject unconventional frameworks.
+Some prefer formalism and reject unconventional frameworks.
+Others prefer intuition and reject rational structure.
-Others appreciate systemic thinking even when the domain is unfamiliar.
+Still others appreciate systemic thinking even when the domain is unfamiliar.

-This diversity of reception is a natural feature of the technical landscape.
+These differences reflect **epistemic culture**, not correctness.

+---

+# Neurodiversity and Technical Thought

+A brief note on cognitive diversity is relevant here because technical communities often attract people who think in highly structured, internally coherent ways.
+Neurodivergent thinkers—especially those with strong systemizing tendencies—frequently excel at:

+- constructing large conceptual structures,
+- maintaining long chains of reasoning,
+- and working independently of social cues.

+These traits align naturally with the essayist tradition in IT, which rewards clarity, structure, and the ability to articulate underlying principles.
+This helps explain why certain forms of writing resonate strongly in hacker communities: they match the cognitive style of readers who prefer depth, logic, and conceptual unification.

 ---